 White Sox, Yankees to play at 'Field of Dreams' in 2020

+Major League Baseball is going to build it — and the White Sox and Yankees are coming to Iowa.

-The Chicago White Sox will play a game against the New York Yankees next August at the site in Iowa where the movie "Field of Dreams" was filmed.
+The Chicago White Sox will play the New York Yankees next summer at the site in eastern Iowa where the movie "Field of Dreams" was filmed, MLB announced Thursday.
+The game is set for Aug.
+13 in Dyersville, which is about 200 miles west of Chicago.

-Major League Baseball announced Thursday that the White Sox will play host to the Yankees in Dyersville, Iowa, on Aug.
-13.
+A temporary 8,000-seat stadium will be built on the site to accommodate the first major league game played in Iowa.

+"As a sport that is proud of its history linking generations, Major League Baseball is excited to bring a regular-season game to the site of 'Field of Dreams,'" Commissioner Rob Manfred said.
+"We look forward to celebrating the movie's enduring message of how baseball brings people together at this special cornfield in Iowa."

 A video tweeted by MLB shows Yankees star Aaron Judge asking Ray Kinsella, Kevin Costner's character in the 1989 movie, if he was in heaven.
 Costner replies with one of the movie's iconic lines — "No, it's Iowa" — and Judge nods before trotting back into the corn beyond the outfield.